 A “Cut Above the Rest”: Bridge concrete saw cut joints with TEC® HydraFlex™ Crack Isolation and Waterproofing Membrane

 It’s not if concrete will crack.
-It’s when it cracks and your tile is bonded to the cracking concrete, what happens?
-It will crack too.
+It’s when it cracks and if your tile is bonded to the cracking concrete, what happens?
+That will crack too.

 Most Division 09 30 00 tile setting specifications list crack isolation and/or waterproofing membranes that can meet ANSI A118.12 specifications for crack isolation and ANSI A118.10 for waterproofing.